Minimally Invasive

 • Faster recovery time: Because less-invasive techniques cause less damage and disruption to the tissues, patients usually recover more quickly than those who’ve had traditional surgery, letting them get back to their daily activities sooner.

-The world-class team of experts at the Hoag Spine Institute are united in one goal: helping patients who need relief from back and neck pain in Orange County find the diagnosis and treatment options they need to stop hurting and get back to living.
+The multidisciplinary team of experts at the Hoag Spine Institute are united in one goal: helping patients who need relief from back and neck pain find the diagnosis and treatment options they need to and get back to living.

 Do you need spinal care in Huntington Beach, Newport Beach, Irvine, La Hambra, Anaheim or any other community across Orange County?
-Then you owe it to yourself to seek out the best options, and the team that treats every patient with the care and respect they deserve.
-So don’t wait.
+Then the Spine Institute that treats every patient with the care and respect they deserve.
 Contact the Hoag Spine Institute today for a surgical consultation or second opinion, by calling 949-764-1411 or through our online form.